krptg0/fix_braswell_audio/README.md

-# Fix Audio on Baytrail Chromebooks under Linux
+# Fix Audio on Braswell Chromebooks under Linux

 This has been tested on Ubuntu 20.04